MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-hw.md

 ---

-# BTP Supported Hardware #
+# Bluetooth Testing Platform Supported Hardware #

-The Bluetooth Test Platform (BTP) makes use of certain specialized hardware to make Bluetooth testing easier.
-The Traduci is used to more easily allow software on a host device (like a PC) to communicate with external radios over a sideband.
+The Bluetooth Test Platform (BTP) makes use of specialized hardware to make Bluetooth testing easier.
+The Traduci board is used to more easily allow software on a host device (like a PC) to communicate with external radios over a sideband.

 For example, an LE pairing test requires a peripheral radio to be powered on, have certain IO capabilities, and be advertising as connectable/discoverable before it can be paired to.
 The peripheral radio has well defined commands that can make this happen, so the BTP software on the host sends these commands over USB to the Traduci which in turn routes it to the appropriate radio.
 After successful completion of the commands, the BTP software would then proceed with the test by requesting that the host pair to the peripheral radio which is now ready to accept the pairing.